ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/about-locale-language.md

 For example, you're using the Canadian version of [!INCLUDE[prod_short](includes/prod_short.md)].
 That means that you can see the user interface in English, German, French, or another language, but it's still the Canadian version of [!INCLUDE[prod_short](includes/prod_short.md)].
 It isn't the same as [!INCLUDE[prod_short](includes/prod_short.md)] in Germany where functionality has been adapted towards that market's requirements.

 To change the language of the user interface, go to the **My Settings** page.
-Pro více informací navštivte <g2/>Změna základního nastavení](ui-change-basic-settings.md#language).
+Pro více informací navštivte [Změna základního nastavení](ui-change-basic-settings.md#language).

 > [!NOTE]
 > The choice of languages will be reset to your setting on your Microsoft 365 profile if your administrator synchronizes users from Microsoft 365 to [!INCLUDE[prod_short](includes/prod_short.md)].